Frequently Asked Questions

 Q: Are there any City policies regarding sidewalks or sidewalk repair?

-A. Yes, per the Union City municipal code and state law, homeowners are to maintain the sidewalk (even though it is in City’s rights of way) to make sure there is safe passage for pedestrians.
+A. Yes, per the Union City Municipal Code section 12.08.615 and California Streets and Highways Code sections 5610 through 5618, homeowners are to maintain the sidewalk (even though it is in City’s rights of way) to make sure there is safe passage for pedestrians.
 Regarding sidewalk repairs:

 - All repairs to sidewalks are the responsibility of the homeowners including any uplift caused by City trees.

 - However, temporary patching or shaving of the sidewalk will be performed by the City at the City’s cost as an interim fix if it can eliminate the tripping hazard.